SilentKernel/docker-teamspeak/README.md

       -v /data/teamspeak:/data \
       mbentley/teamspeak
     ```

+3. Docker compose
+You can also use the docker-compose file in the docker-compose directory to easly deploy your TS3 server, use docker-compose pull to keep your image up to date

+`docker-compose pull && docker-compose up -d`

 In order to get the credentials for your TS server, check the container logs as it will output the `serveradmin` password and your `ServerAdmin` privilege key.